Why Starting a Business Is Easier Than Ever but Success Is Harder in 2025

 Because ease has led to saturation.
 And saturation creates noise.

-💣 So why is everyone still failing?
+So why is everyone still failing?
+Starting a Business in 2025

 Here’s the hard truth: 90% of startups fail.
 About 21% fail in the first year, and 50% don’t last beyond year five (Source: Forbes, CB Insights).